hollandmatt/package-json-parser/README.md

 ## Options

 `source folder` - Root folder to look for package.json files in.
-This is recursive, but ignores your dependecies (i.e. the contents of `node_modules`)
+This is recursive, but ignores your dependencies (i.e. the contents of `node_modules`)
 `output file` - Where to write the results to

 Both are mandatory.

+## Output

+The results are written in CSV format.
+The CSV contains a header row, then a row for each unique dependency found with the version and license information.